jasper-ang/jasper-ang/README.md

 ### 👀 Interests
 - **LLM Application Layer:** Creating tools with large language models (LLMs) to build more interactive apps.
 - **Multimodal Systems:** Mixing different kinds of inputs like text and voice to make AI more versatile.
-- **Contextual Memory:** Working on ways for AI to remember information across different interactions, so it can connect past conversations.
+- **Contextual Memory:** Working on ways for AI to remember information across different interactions, so it can connect past conversations more seemlessly.

 ### 🌱 Currently Learning
 - **Agentic Frameworks:** I’m figuring out how to manage long context to keep track of long conversations and experimenting with different agentic frameworks.